woocommerce/woocommerce/readme.txt

 * Refactor - Improved the Shipping Class field in products quick edit and bulk edit.
 * Refactor - Removed style settings in favour of separate plugin.
 * Refactor - Removed quantity increment/decrement buttons in favour of separate plugin.
+* Feature - Added link on purchased products list on orders screen.
 * Fix - When 'hide out of stock products' is disabled, out of stock variations / attributes are now visible.
 * Tweak - Double the default product image dimensions.
 * Tweak - Added refunds to Sales by Date report.